IN THIS SECTION

 How is homework monitored?

-- Parents check the planner every week.
-They can feed back to the form tutors via the planner if they are concerned about the homework for any reason.
+- Parents can check homework that has been set online.
+They can feed back to the form tutors if they are concerned about the homework for any reason.

-- Form tutors check the planners and sign them every week.
+- Form tutors check that homework is being completed every week.

-- Heads of Years check the planners regularly at calendared intervals and report their findings to Heads of Faculty and SMT.
+- Heads of Years check homework regularly at calendared intervals and report their findings to Heads of Faculty and Senior Leadership Team (SLT).

-- The Key Stage Co-ordinators and SMT also check planners regularly and feed back to Heads of Faculty, who then discuss issues with their team members.
+- The Key Stage Co-ordinators and SLT also check homework regularly and feed back to Heads of Faculty, who then discuss issues with their team members.

 How can parents help with homework?